-- 2.1 The Committee is asked to: - Endorse the local CPP ICSP. - Re-affirm its commitment to the priories within the ICSP across West Dunbartonshire Community Planning Partners. - Commend the work of the CHCP staff that led and were involved in its development and on-going implementation.
+- 2.1 The Committee is asked to: - Approve the Integrated Children's Servies Plan for its interest; and - Re-affirm its commitment to the priories within the ICSP across West Dunbartonshire Community Planning Partners.

 3. Background

 - 3.1 West Dunbartonshire has a strong history of positive integration and partnership working in relation to the development of children's services.
 This has been increasingly embedded through such developments as the commitment by the Council and NHSGGC Health Board to an integrated approach to the management and development of children's health and social care services as part of the establishment of the CHCP; the ambitious partnership agreement between the Council (led by Educational Services) with Save the Children to address child poverty; and the recent establishment of a Community Planning Partnership Youth Alliance as a vehicle for public agencies and voluntary sector organisations to better work together to engage directly with children and young people in local communities. - 3.2 The attached Integrated Children's Services Plan is explicitly reflective of that community planning approach and has been enthusiastically approved by the local CPP Children and Young People's Strategy Group.